berkanlafci/berkanlafci/README.md

-👨‍💻 Working on 3D mesh generation models and constrained optimization algorithms

-🔭 Currently, I am a Senior Machine Learning Research Scientist at Align Technology
+👨‍💻 I am a Senior Machine Learning Research Scientist at Align Technology who works on 3D mesh generation models and constrained optimization algorithms

 🎓 I was a postdoctoral researcher for multiview photometric stereo hardware and software development